imballinst/imballinst.dev/src/pages/blog/eclipse-and-nighttime/index.md

 ![Light can be obstructed, leaving only darkness nearby.
 Cr: Romeo Durscher.](images/solar-eclipse-romeo-durscher.png)

 How does this correlate with the real life?
 In this life, we surely will face a lot of struggles.
-There are ones that only last for a short time, however, there are also the ones that feel like they are going to last forever.
+There are ones that only last for a short time, and there are also the ones that feel like they are going to last forever.
 For either case, our mind _might_ be really prone to negative thoughts -- it is as if there is a devil whispering to one of our ears about the darkest possible scenario that could ever happen.

-In my case, there was an eclipse, and right after it ended, a pitch black from nighttime followed that up.
+In my case, there was an eclipse, and right after it ended, a pitch black nighttime followed that up.

 ## Prelude